3rd GMA Dove Awards

-The 3rd Annual GMA Dove Awards moved to Nashville, TN was held October 9, 1971, at the Nashville Municipal Auditorium after two years in Memphis.
+The 3rd Annual GMA Dove Awards moved to Nashville, Tennessee.
+The award ceremony was on held October 9, 1971, at the Nashville Municipal Auditorium after two years in Memphis.
 As a result of the voting irregularities controversy, most awards were nullified.

 Controversy

 As the Gospel Music Association was still in its infancy, during the 1970 National Quartet Convention, managers for artists were contacted by the GMA in order to have artists join the organization.

 Shortly after the 1971 Dove Awards, J. D. Sumner (Stamps Quartet) and Paul Downing (of the family group) led a charge that voting irregularities had occurred, as Cecil and James Blackwood of the Blackwood Brothers signed friends as members and influenced GMA voting by suggesting these new members who then had voting rights to vote for the Blackwoods in categories they were eligible, or other suggested candidates in categories the Blackwoods were ineligible.
 The Blackwoods admitted to signing friends, but the group charging irregularities claimed the voting could have been rigged.

 The Gospel Music Association declared the 1971 ceremony null and void later in the week.

 Although technically within the rules, questions of fair play were raised.
 James Blackwood, leader of the Blackwoods, apologized.
 The rules were then changed so that such a thing would not happen again.

 Some winners on the original evening have refused to surrender their awards, even though the GMA nullified the entire year.